Azlan-A1/crossdapp-passkey-portal/contracts/README.md

 # Smart Contracts

-This directory contains the Rust smart contracts for the CrossDapp Passkey Portal, built using Soroban.
+This directory contains the Rust smart contracts for OrbitPass, built using Soroban.

 ## Contract Structure